ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

     drawRectangle( 100, 150, 22, "green", "yellow")

-testRectangle()  # call the testRectangle function to draw rectangles of different sizes and colors
+drawTwoRectangles()  # call the function to draw two rectangles of different sizes and colors

 ```